 Don’t talk too much

 This is especially true for the first part of the speaking exam.
 While is important to avoid very short answers, you should also try to avoid speaking too much.
 The examiner doesn’t want to know your whole life story.
 Just have a normal, natural conversation.
 Aim for a few sentences – no more, no less.
 And don’t ask the examiner any additional questions, like, “What about you?”
+This is your opportunity to speak; not theirs.

 Don’t use memorized phrases